Goldweavers/bose_qc35-ubuntu/README.md

 sudo nano /etc/bluetooth/main.conf
 ```

-remove # at begin if it exist and replace:
+Replace the following (remove the "#" symbol at beginning of the line if it exist):
 ```text
 ControllerMode = dual
 ```